MohidTheMan3/ald/controls/GUI.md

 - **Poor error handling** - Crashes provided no useful debugging information
 - **Difficult to maintain** - Threading bugs were hard to reproduce and fix

-These issues meant users couldn't trust the software during expensive deposition runs, wasting time and materials.
+These issues meant users couldn't trust the software during deposition runs, wasting time and materials.

-### Our Solution
+### Solution

-This complete rewrite addresses all reliability issues while adding new capabilities:
+This rewrite addresses all reliability issues while adding new capabilities:

 - **Async architecture** - Replaces threading with asyncio for stable, non-blocking communication
 - **Input validation** - Pydantic models prevent invalid commands before they reach hardware